 This could save you from making several phone calls per day and will give you some time to rest.

 Support at home

 As you spend many hours in the ICU supporting your loved one, matters may go unattended at home.

-The unit social worker or ICU Manager can assist you with many issues.
-Do not hesitate to ask if you need any assistance with practical matters or require support.
+The unit social worker or ICU manager can assist you with many issues.
+Do not hesitate to ask if you need help.